Reggie Jackson hits winning jumper, Clippers beat Magic

 AP Sports Writer

+“When Paul isn’t out there, Reggie is going to take that shot,” Clippers guard Terance Mann said.

-Jackson — who had nine of his 25 points in the fourth quarter — hit a 20-footer following a timeout after Orlando tied it at 104 on Cole Anthony’s 3-pointer with 23.6 seconds left.
+Jackson had nine of his 25 points points in the final three minutes.
+He hit the winning 20-footer following a timeout after Orlando tied it at 104 on Cole Anthony’s 3-pointer with 23.6 seconds left.

-The Clippers held on for their third straight victory when Terrence Ross missed a 3-pointer at the buzzer.

-Luke Kennard had a season-high 23 points and seven 3-pointers for Los Angeles.
-Terance Mann added 16 points.
+Jackson said his confidence was waning a bit after he air balled a 3-point attempt with 1:04 remaining, but Luke Kennard said during a timeout that the players and coaching staff made sure to let Jackson know they had his back.

+“As soon as I was about to get down on myself, Luke said to stay confident.
+It was easy to dig deep down and find something else in there,” Jackson said.
+“I knew where I wanted to get to on the floor (on the final possession) and the shot dropped.”

 TIP-INS